siddhpant/broo/README.md

 You can also force close broo with `q` and force start with `f`.

+---

 ## Credits

 Inspired by the implementation of https://github.com/pzmarzly/mic_over_mumble/.

 I have tried to hopefully iron out some problems with the original implementation by making the script from scratch to streamline the code, and added absolutely necessary features such as supporting PipeWire, adding prompt and ability to close the terminal, ALSA setting restore, etc.

+## Footnotes

+\* Due to devs being busy, the iOS app is officially unmaintained, while Android app is sorta in the same boat but short of being abandoned.

+But the apps seem to work for many people thanks to Mubmle's backward compatibility. **Any breakages maybe due to system changes rather than problems in Broo.**

+If you are someone capable of creating apps, a new Mumble client for mobile would be a nice project.
+Probably could use Flutter for cross-platform (idk much), with something building on the lines of https://github.com/EPNW/dumble.

+---

+## License

+Copyright (C) 2021  Siddh Raman Pant

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+The online repository can be found at <https://github.com/siddhpant/broo>.